ck011604/database-project-app/README.md

 ### `mysqldump -u root -p databaseproject > databaseproject.sql`

 Go to the directory to retrieve the .sql file and place it in the root of the repo when transferring.

+If you have the mysql extension, you can right click on the database and select "Dump struct and data"